 - 8.1.1 Information on the ecological baseline conditions of the Application Site was collected through literature review and surveys, and they were integrated into this EcolA to support technical aspect of the Application. - 8.1.2 Within the Application Site, only developed area of 0.84ha will be lost directly.
 Due to the Very Low ecological values of the habitat and the site is currently subjected to disturbance from traffics and human activities nearby, the potential ecological impact due to loss of habitat within the Application Site is considered Insignificant.
-Even though the Application Site falls within Wetland Buffer Area, no wetland habitat will be directly impacted by the Proposed Development, which is in line with Town Planning Board Guidelines No. 12C (TPB PG-No. 12C). - 8.1.3 A 100m Works Restriction Zone is established from the Mai Po Village Egretry.
+Even though the Application Site falls within Wetland Buffer Area, no wetland habitat will be directly impacted by the Proposed Development, which is in line with Town Planning Board Guidelines No. 12C (TPB PG-No. 12C).

+- 8.1.3 A 100m Works Restriction Zone is established from the Mai Po Village Egretry.
 Restriction of works would be implemented within the 100m area, where noisy construction activities shall be avoided during the ardeid breeding season.
+The impact by noisy constriction works to the overwintering birds will also be minimized by the implementation of timing control in dry season if necessary.
 The proposed development layout is designed to maximize distance from trees associated with ardeid breeding activities in the Mai Po Village Egretry, with landscape design avoiding any direct impacts on these trees.
 During construction, strict measures will prevent encroachment on the trees.
 To minimize disturbance to breeding ardeids, tree crown pruning will be avoided unless necessary. - 8.1.4 The operational nature of the proposed development is Residential Care Homes for the Elderly, where human activities are mostly indoor.
 Given the separation distances between the proposed buildings and the Mai Po Village Egretry, the impacts on it from the proposed development are considered Minor.
 A Height Restriction Zone is proposed within the Application Site for the identified Ardeid Flight Zone, covering all recorded flight lines.
 Adjustments to the building layout have been made to accommodate the Height Restriction Zone, preserving sufficient airspace for breeding ardeids to fly through the Application Site unobstructed.
 The proposed development includes landscape planting areas with trees and tall shrubs, which will screen potential impacts to the WCA.
-The naturalness of the proximity of the Application Site could also be greatly improved.

-8.1.5 The planning application would satisfy the requirements listed in TPB PG-No. 12C i.e. no-net-loss in wetland area or function at any scale.
+The naturalness of the proximity of the Application Site could also be greatly improved. - 8.1.5 The planning application would satisfy the requirements listed in TPB PG-No. 12C i.e. no-net-loss in wetland area or function at any scale.
 This EcolA demonstrates that the proposed development would not have significant disturbance impacts to the surroundings habitats and any recognized site of conservation importance.